scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 .. note::

-        The ``prerequisites`` parameter specifies a list of step identifiers (integers) that a step needs to wait for before it is launched:
+        The ``prerequisites`` parameter specifies a list of step identifiers (integers) that a step needs to wait for before it is launched

 .. important::